gohugoio/hugoThemes/README.md

     repo = "Link to source code of original theme"
 ```

+**Note:** Hugo started using full semver versions even for main releases in v0.54.0, therefore if your theme has a recent `min_version` you need to enter it as `0.59.0` and not `0.59`.

 ## Media

 Screenshots are used as preview in the list.
 Make sure that they have the right dimensions: